Azure/bicep-types-az/generated/azure-kusto/microsoft.kusto/2022-07-07/types.md

 * **continueOnErrors**: bool: Flag that indicates whether to continue if one of the command fails.
 * **forceUpdateTag**: string: A unique string.
 If changed the script will be applied again.
 * **provisioningState**: 'Creating' | 'Deleting' | 'Failed' | 'Moving' | 'Running' | 'Succeeded' | string (ReadOnly): The provisioned state of the resource.
-* **scriptContent**: string (WriteOnly): The script content.
+* **scriptContent**: string {sensitive} (WriteOnly): The script content.
 This property should be used when the script is provide inline and not through file in a SA.
 Must not be used together with scriptUrl and scriptUrlSasToken properties.
 * **scriptUrl**: string: The url to the KQL script blob file.
 Must not be used together with scriptContent property
-* **scriptUrlSasToken**: string (WriteOnly): The SaS token that provide read access to the file which contain the script.
+* **scriptUrlSasToken**: string {sensitive} (WriteOnly): The SaS token that provide read access to the file which contain the script.
 Must be provided when using scriptUrl property.

 ## SystemData
 ### Properties